jmoenig/Snap/server/notes.md

 + Update `ypr.js` for new blocks (serialization)

 ## Finished To do/Fix me!
++ Sending a message before a `register` message breaks the server...
+    + For now, I will probably put the `unregistered` users in a GLOBAL group
+    + FIXED

 + Create the visual blocks:
   + Create the visual blocks: (1876)
     + register DONE!